When your cancer treatment stops working

 - Get support.
-Sharing your feelings with others can help make your emotions feel less intense.
+Sharing your feelings with others can help make your emotions feel less intense or troubling.
 You can join a support group for people with cancer or meet with a counselor or clergy member.

 - Keep doing things you enjoy.
 Plan your day as you normally would and try to do things you enjoy.
 You could even take a class in something new.

 - Let yourself feel hopeful.
 Think of things every day to look forward to.
 By feeling hopeful, you can find acceptance, a sense of peace, and comfort.

 - Remember to laugh.
 Laughter can ease stress, help you relax, and connect you with others.
 Look for ways to bring humor into your life.
 Watch funny movies, read comic strips or humorous books, and try to see humor in the things around you.